weijiePan/CompetitivePokedex/README.md

 :white_large_square: more detailed pokemon display (displays description and base stat)

 ## issues
-⬜ sometimes pokemon description is in a language other than English
+:white_check_mark: sometimes pokemon description is in a language other than English
 ⬜ redering many pokemons causes long loading time